Shah Alam Community Forest

-Shah Alam Community Forest (SACF) (also known as Setia Alam Community Trail) is a recreational site in Section U10, Shah Alam in Selangor, Malaysia.
-It is adjacent to the Shah Alam National Botanical Gardens.
-The main trail consists of a 6.9-km loop that is fairly challenging and can take around 3 hours to complete.
-The trail has an elevation gain of around 600 feet and is rated as "hard".
+Shah Alam Community Forest (SACF) (also known as Setia Alam Community Trail) is a 430 acres of recreational site in Section U10, Shah Alam in Selangor, Malaysia.
+Located between north of Shah Alam National Botanical Gardens and south of Bukit Cherakah Forest Reserve, it serves as a wildlife corridor to link these two forest fragments, for endangered wildlife such as Malayan Tapir.